jsenn/jsenn.github.io/content/posts/snakes-2-board.md

 For example, the board `[0, 0, 0]` has no snakes or ladders.
 The board `[0, 1, 0]` has a ladder in the second square, so if you land on it you immediately move forward to the final square and win the game.
 Conversely, the board `[0, -1, 0]` has a snake in the second square; if you land on it you get sent back one square to the start.

 A few helpers will make properties easier to state.
-Note that a few of them use a `DiceRoll` type, which is an enum with a case for each face on a six-sided die.
+Note that `DiceRoll` is an enum with a case for each face on a six-sided die.

 ```rust
 impl Board {